 The Good Practice's objective is to change how we cooperate across stakeholders, citizens, anchor institutions but also SMEs, how we can change behaviour, how we do procurement and how all of this influences and impacts places and people.

-The Transfer Network works towards helping each Transfer City to successfully transpose and adapt Preston's Good Practice to their respective context.
+The Transfer Network helps each Transfer City successfully adapt Preston's Good Practice to their city.

-From a Good Practice City's perspective, this network is also about exploring how the Good Practice around spend analysis can be improved and taken forward locally.
-For this reason, we are as keen to discover what the network of cities as a whole can learn from each other.
+From a Good Practice City's view, this network is also about looking at how the Good Practice around spend analysis can be improved and taken forward locally.

-The exchange and learning will be developed as a reciprocal transfer, on the basis all cities have experience and expertise to share and other practices to learn from.
+The exchange and learning will be a reciprocal transfer, as all cities have experience and expertise to share and other practices to learn from.

-A key component of this network is the understanding that each city is different, starting from different stand point, with their own specific challenges and objectives to meet.
+Each city is different, starting from different points, with their own specific challenges and objectives to meet.

-To allow for each city to understand, explore and adapt the Good Practice at their own pace we have structured the network activities between core and optional learning and transfer options.
+To allow for each city to understand, explore and adapt the Good Practice at their own pace, the information below outlines how the network activities have been structured into core and optional learning and transfer options.

-The transnational aspect of the exchange and learning of the Transfer Network will be supported at each city level
+The transnational aspect will be supported at each city level by: